la2050/archive/_projects/2015/employment-enhancement-project.md

   employment and achieve their career goals.
 project_image: 'https://img.youtube.com/vi/myUKgR-PO4c/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/myUKgR-PO4c'
-'In one to three sentences, please describe your proposal.': >- The Employment Enhancement Project will provide business attire and pre-employment training to low-income residents of Los Angeles.
-The resources provided by Clothes The Deal, will help Los Angeles residents obtain employment and achieve their career goals.
 Where will you be working?:
   - Central LA
   - East LA